TeamHeka/medkit/docs/examples/brat_io.md

 +++

-Brat is a web-based tool for text annotation.
-Brat uses the [standoff format](https://brat.nlplab.org/standoff.html).

-Medkit supports the following types of brat annotations:
+Brat is a web-based tool for text annotation that uses the [standoff format](https://brat.nlplab.org/standoff.html).
+Medkit supports input-output conversion of Brat files with the following annotations types:

 - Entities
 - Relations
 - Attributes

 Annotations with other types are ignored in the conversion process.

+In this example, we will show how to import Brat annotated files into medkit and how to convert medkit documents into Brat annotated collections.

 Consider this text file: